[Revised 2022 edition]

 - Statism and Anarchy.
 Ibid. p.
 195

-- Three including Theories of Surplus Value, edited by Karl Kautsky.
+- Three if we include Theories of Surplus Value, edited by Karl Kautsky.

-- For instance, on the question of dictatorship and Marx’s use of the term ‘dictatorship of the proletariat’, see: Draper, H. 1987.
+- Here I am thinking particularly of those who identify as ‘Marxist-Leninists’, if not ‘Stalinists’.
+For instance, on the question of dictatorship and Marx’s use of the term ‘dictatorship of the proletariat,’ see, Draper, H. 1987.
 The ‘Dictatorship of the Proletariat’ from Marx to Lenin.
 Monthly Review Press: New York.
 Draper convincingly demonstrates that the term is used in a manner similar to Marx’s second definition of ‘the State’ (i.e., as a reference to the use of revolutionary force).